-- You don’t have to be a STEM expert, although I did meet a girl in my cohort who could count in binary (I have to admit, it was impressively intimidating!), but just have a desire to learn about it!
+- You don’t have to be a STEM expert, although I did meet a girl in my cohort who could count in binary (I have to admit, it was impressively intimidating!), but just have the desire to learn about it!

-- Ask your Sherpa about opportunities offered and conferences you could attend (networking is keyword on the Student to STEMette programme)
+- Ask your Sherpa about opportunities offered and conferences you could attend (networking is the keyword on the Student to STEMette programme)

 - There is always room for a different perspective- speak up and be heard!

 Finally, technology isn’t a stand-alone term; it comes in combinations.
-For example, technology and business or technology and medicine, and even creative writing and film.
+For example, technology and business technology and medicine, and even creative writing and film.
 I now realise that I do still want to be a part of a growing tech industry but through words, graphics and virtual environments thanks to Stemettes!